List of Sailor Moon characters: Artemis

 Artemis (アルテミス, Arutemisu) is the white cat companion to Minako Aino, who trains her to become Sailor V and remains by her side when she takes on her proper role as Sailor Venus.
 He first guides Usagi through the Sailor V video game at the Crown Game Center arcade without revealing his true identity.
 In the anime, when a technical problem reveals him, Luna is annoyed to learn that he was guiding her.
 Later, he fills Luna in on the details of her true mission.
 In the Sailor V manga and the live-action series, he gives special items to the Guardians, but unlike Luna does not seem to produce them himself.
 He does not seem to mind the fact that he is named after a female goddess, even when Minako teases him about it.
 He is more easy-going than Luna and has a "big brother" relationship with Minako, although it is implied he is attracted to her.
 He also cares deeply for Luna, often comforting her when she is distressed and stating his admiration of her.
 In addition, he is a good father to Diana, as evidenced by her affection for him.

-In Japanese, Artemis is voiced by Yasuhiro Takato in the first anime adaptation, by Yohei Oobayashi in the first three seasons of Crystal, and Taishi Murata in the Eternal and Cosmos films.
+In Japanese, Artemis is voiced by Yasuhiro Takato in the first anime adaptation, by Yohei Oobayashi in the first three seasons of Crystal, and Taishi Murata in Eternal and Cosmos films.
 In the live-action series, he is voiced by Kappei Yamaguchi.
 He appears in the first Sailor Moon musical, played by a cat-suited Keiji Himeno.
 In English, he is voiced by Ron Rubin in the DIC/Cloverway English adaptation and by Johnny Yong Bosch in the Viz Media English adaptation.